Palace of Tranquil Longevity (Ningshougong)

 Tranquil Longevity Area

 This complex can be divided into three parts: the eastern, the central and the western parts.
 The central part includes the Hall of Imperial Supremacy (Huangjidian), the Palace of Tranquil Longevity (Ningshougong), the three exhibition halls of Treasure Gallery: Hall of Spiritual Cultivation (Yangxingdian), Hall of Joyful Longevity (Leshoutang), Belvedere of Well-nourished Harmony (Yihexuan), and Jingqi Chamber.
 The eastern part includes the Pavilion of Pleasant Sounds (Changyinge), the Hall for Viewing Opera (Yueshilou), and the Palace of Scenery and Happiness (Jingfugong).
-The western part is the Qianlong Garden (Ningshougong Garden), including buildings such as the Pavilion of Ancient Flower (Guhuaxuan), the Hall of Wish Fulfillment (Suichutang), the Pavilion of Expecting Good Omen (Fuwangge) and the Well of Concubine Zhen (Zhenfeijing).
+The western part is the Qianlong Garden (Ningshougong Garden), including buildings such as the Bower of the Ancient Catalpa (Guhuaxuan), the Hall of Wish Fulfillment (Suichutang), the Pavilion of Expecting Good Omen (Fuwangge) and the Well of Concubine Zhen (Zhenfeijing).

 Building Story of this Complex